Mahamed-Belkheir/qufl/README.md

 >**Note:** content likely to change in future versions

-- role: the user role allowed to access the route
+- aud: the audience, only JWTs targeting this audience are allowed
 - type: token type, optional parameter, normal tokens are "token", input "refresh" for refresh token routes
 - predicate: a function expected to return a boolean value, it's passed the custom attribute given to the signToken function